-This is when you place the food directly over the lit burners, either on the grills, the optional hotplates, the optional baking dish, the optional pizza stone or the optional warming rack.
+This is when you place the food directly over the lit burners, either on the grill or the optional hotplate.

 This method is great for frying, searing and grilling, especially with thinner cuts and foods that require shorter cooking time.
 Cooking takes less time than with the hood open, and the results are more tender and juicy.
-Preheat the barbeque with all burners on HIGH and the hood closed for three minutes until the hood thermometer reads around 200°C. Importantly, once the barbeque is pre-heated and the hood is closed, heat is trapped around the food, so the burners will often need to be turned to LOW and in many cases, one or more of the burners OFF.
-Heat from the lit burner(s) will circulate all through the hood cooking quite evenly.
-Very fatty foods like sausages, can be cooked completely above the OFF burners, retaining juiciness and flavour without risk of flare-up that results only in burning.
-Quite close attention needs to be paid to the food, and the burners frequently reset to LOW or OFF as required to prevent overheating.
+Preheat the barbeque with both the burner on HIGH and the hood closed until the hood thermometer reads around 200°C. Importantly, once the barbeque is pre-heated and the hood is closed, heat is trapped around the food, so the burner will usually only need to be on LOW and in some rare cases, OFF for short periods.
+Heat from the lit burner will circulate all through the hood cooking quite evenly.
+Quite close attention needs to be paid to the food, and the burners frequently reset to LOW or occaisionally OFF as required to prevent overheating.

 Don't be afraid to open the hood often to check progress.
-You are in full control of the temperature by turning burners higher, lower or OFF as required.
-The gas burners will respond instantly and powerfully to your control.
+You are in full control of the temperature by turning the burner higher, lower or occasionally OFF as required.
+The gas burner will respond instantly and powerfully to your control.
 Most importantly, use the hood thermometer as a warning guide that the barbeque is too hot.
-For grilling most foods, aim to keep the thermometer below around 200°C. NEVER let the temperature on the thermometer reach over 250°C or the barbeque may overheat and burn your food.
+For grilling most foods, aim to keep the thermometer below around 200°C. Never let the temperature on the thermometer reach over 300°C or the barbeque may overheat and burn your food.
 A separate probe thermometer is available as an accessory from all Barbeques Galore stores.
 This takes the guesswork out of knowing when your food is cooked.

-Always remember to switch the barbeque OFF once you are finished cooking
+Always remember to switch the barbeque OFF once you are finished cooking.